 Key takeaways

-• Analysts anticipate slower, yet still steady, profit growth for companies in 2024.
+• Analysts anticipate profit growth continuing throughout 2024.

-While investors continue to closely monitor factors like economic data and Federal Reserve (Fed) monetary policy, Haworth notes that over the long term, no factor may have more impact on the performance of individual stocks than company earnings.
-Earnings represent a corporation’s net profits and provide a gauge of the financial health of a company and a stock’s potential performance in the future.
-Earnings expectations often help drive the direction of the broader stock market.
-In the near term, says Haworth, “given that fourth quarter results are in, earnings will have less impact while investors turn their focus to major economic data releases, and trying to determine the signals the Fed reads in the economic data.”
+While investors continue to closely monitor factors like economic data and Fed monetary policy, Haworth notes that over the long term, no factor may have more impact on the performance of individual stocks than company earnings.
+Earnings represent a corporation’s net profits and provide a gauge of the financial health of a company and a stock’s potential performance.”

 Maintaining strong financial performance amid economic headwinds

-Higher interest rates and slower economic growth tempered the pace of corporate earnings growth in 2022, a trend that continued until 2023’s third quarter of 2023.
-Earnings showed improvement in 2023’s second half, with the upward trend expected to continue in 2024.
+Higher interest rates and slower economic growth tempered the pace of corporate earnings growth in 2022, a trend that continued until 2023’s third quarter.
+Analysts’ earnings outlook is generally favorable throughout 2024, with earnings projected to accelerate throughout the year.

 Chart depicts actual and projected quarterly earning for S&P 500 companies Q1 2022 thru Q4 2024.

-Based on analysts’ estimates as of March 2024, “S&P 500 earnings are projected to come in at more than $240/share in 2024 – about a 10% improvement from 2023,” says Haworth.
-Yet he notes that some challenges remain given the economy's modest growth rate, persistent inflation and elevated interest rates.
+Based on analysts’ estimates as of March 2024, “S&P 500 earnings are projected to come in above $240 per share in 2024 — about a 10% improvement from 2023,” says Haworth.
+Yet, he notes that some challenges remain given the economy's modest growth rate, persistent inflation and elevated interest rates.
 “The general expectation is that the rate of economic growth will moderate in 2024 from 2023’s 2.5% level,” says Haworth.
 “If the economy slows, current expectations for 2024’s earnings growth may be overly optimistic.”

 However, Haworth also notes that if a recession is avoided, investors may conclude earnings expectations were too pessimistic, and favorable earnings surprises could result.
 Often when that occurs, the stock market reacts positively.